robillardstudio/c-climate-public/README.md

 *Runs on main device*

-The module watches Twitter accounts for recent tweets and saves them in the Data Base.
+The module watches Twitter accounts for recent tweets and saves them in the DB.

 Use `cl_monitor.py` to: